homeresume

 }

-A new migration is generated at the provided path with the following command.
-The filename of it is in the format <TIMESTAMP>-<MIGRATION_NAME>.ts.
+A new migration template is created at the provided path with the following command.
+The filename is in the format <TIMESTAMP>-<MIGRATION_NAME>.ts.

 Here is the example for the migration which creates a new table.
 A table is dropped when the migration is reverted.